jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * The overall design has two main parts:
     * the instruction control unit (ICU), which is responsible for reading a sequence of instructions from memory and generating from these a set of primitive operations to perform on program data
     * the execution unit (EU), which then executes these operations.
-* The ICU reads the instructions from an instruction cache—a special high- speed memory containing the most recently accessed instructions.
+* The ICU reads the instructions from an instruction cache—a special highspeed memory containing the most recently accessed instructions.
 In general, the ICU fetches well ahead of the currently executing instructions, so that it has enough time to decode these and send operations down to the EU.
 * Modern processors employ a technique known as **branch prediction**, in which they guess whether or not a branch will be taken and also predict the target address for the branch.
 Using a technique known as **speculative execution**, the processor begins fetching and decoding instructions at where it predicts the branch will go, and even begins executing these operations before it has been determined whether or not the branch prediction was correct.
     * Branch operations are sent to the EU, not to determine where the branch should go, but rather to determine whether or not they were predicted correctly.
     * With speculative execution, the operations are evaluated, but the final results are not stored in the program registers or data memory until the processor can be certain that these instructions should actually have been executed.
-* The `instruction decoding logic` takes the actual program instructions and con- verts them into a set of primitive operations (sometimes referred to as micro- operations).
+* The `instruction decoding logic` takes the actual program instructions and converts them into a set of primitive operations (sometimes referred to as microoperations).
 Each of these operations performs some simple computational task such as adding two numbers, reading data from memory, or writing data to memory.
 * The `EU` receives operations from the instruction fetch unit.
 Typically, it can receive a number of them on each clock cycle.
 These operations are dispatched to a set of functional units that perform the actual operations.
 These functional units are specialized to handle specific types of operations.
 * The `retirement unit` keeps track of the ongoing processing and makes sure that it obeys the sequential semantics of the machine-level program.
 * Any updates to the `program registers` occur only as instructions are being retired, and this takes place only after the processor can be certain that any branches leading to this instruction have been correctly predicted.